 Seminar in Developing Topics in Energy Regulation and Policy (2 cr.)
 D/N 700 - Seminar - The course will introduce the structure of US electric power and natural gas industries and the statutory and regulatory frameworks that govern them.
 The course then explores national economic regulatory policy goals, the historic evolution of energy markets, and the key enabling statutes for utility regulatory agencies (federal and state).
-Special focus is paid to regulatory orders from the Federal Energy Regulatory Commission (FERC), the judicial review of agency actions, and current issues in international energy law.
+Special focus is paid to regulatory orders from the Federal Energy Regulatory Commission (FERC), the judicial review of agency actions, and current issues in international energy law the interplay of selection and retention methods on judicial independence.

 Seminar in Health Policy, Law and Bioethics (2 cr.)
-D/ N 655 - Seminar - This is an advanced seminar designed to help students develop their ability to understand major issues facing the American health care system from an interdisciplinary perspective.
+D/N 655 - Seminar - This is an advanced seminar designed to help students develop their ability to understand major issues facing the American health care system from an interdisciplinary perspective.
 Faculty and students will consider a wide-range of critical health law policy questions using both inter- and multi-disciplinary perspectives.

 Seminar in Judicial Selection (2 cr.)
-D/N 744 - Seminar - This seminar explores the various methods for selecting

-- This seminar explores the various methods for selecting judges throughout the United States, including lifetime appointments in the federal system, partisan and non-partisan elections in state courts, and the various iterations of merit selection.
-The course also addresses the interplay of selection and retention methods on judicial independence.
+D/N 744 - Seminar - This seminar explores the various methods for selecting judges throughout the United States, including lifetime appointments in the federal system, partisan and non-partisan elections in state courts, and the various iterations of merit selection.
+The course also addresses